 Abstract

-The design optimization of Annular Shaped Charge (ASC) represents a highly complex and nonlinear problem.
-Traditional ASC optimization predominantly focuses on the liner structure and relies on empirical methods, while design optimization concerning annular charges remains scarce.
-This is because even slight variations in the charge can lead to significant changes in the morphology of the annular penetrator.
-To address this issue, this study proposes a predictive model for Optimal Charge Compensation Amount (OCCA) of Hollow Annular Shaped Charge (HASC) by integrating the Finite Element Method with a Multilayer Perceptron (FEM-MLP).
-To enhance the efficiency and accuracy of the MLP model's predictions, we first identified the influencing factors on the formation morphology of the annular jet through dimensional analysis and theoretical calculations.
-This allowed us to screen four input parameters for the MLP model.
-After arranging and combining these parameters and fitting curves, 1431 data points were generated to train and test the MLP.
-The trained MLP was then employed to predict the OCCA for both random and experimental structures.
-The numerical simulation results demonstrated the high accuracy and excellent generalization capability of the predictive model.
-The charge compensation method boasts broad applicability, enabling equivalent validation for similar HASC structures.
-Ultimately, the annular jet optimized through the charge compensation method exhibits no deviation and experiences a delayed fracture time, thereby offering valuable design insights for annular jet penetration into targets.
+The design optimization of Annular Shaped Charge (ASC) is highly complex and nonlinear.
+Traditional ASC optimization focuses on liner structure using empirical methods, while optimization for annular charges is scarce because slight charge variations significantly alter the annular penetrator morphology.
+To address this, we propose a predictive model for Optimal Charge Compensation Amount (OCCA) of Hollow Annular Shaped Charge (HASC) by integrating Finite Element Method with Multilayer Perceptron (FEM-MLP).
+Through dimensional analysis and theoretical calculations, we identified four input parameters.
+Using these, 1431 data points were generated to train and test the MLP.
+Compared with SVR, Random Forest, and Linear Regression using 5-fold cross-validation, the MLP showed superior prediction accuracy and generalization.
+The trained MLP predicted OCCA for random and experimental structures, and numerical simulations confirmed high accuracy and generalization.
+The charge compensation method is broadly applicable for similar HASC structures.
+The optimized annular jet exhibits no deviation and delayed fracture, providing insights for annular jet penetration into targets.

 Downloads